dwmkerr/mock-llm/README.md

 ## Configuration

 Responses are configured using a `yaml` file loaded from `mock-llm.yaml` in the current working directory.
 Rules are evaluated in order - last match wins.
-Start with general rules and add specific overrides.

 The default configuration echoes the last user message: